michael-cw/susobasemap/README.md

 ## Important Note

 The tool leverages external base map tile providers.
 Please be aware that these services have their own Terms of Use.
-Some may require a free API key or have usage limits.
+Some may require an API key and/or may be subject to usage limits.

 For the production of [Open Street Map](https://www.openstreetmap.org/#map=5/38.00/-95.84), [ESRI world